lijikun/gaussian-wrapper-scripts/README.md

  3. Put `!nprocs!` for the line with number of CPUs.

- 4. Put `!title!` for the comment line.
+ 4. Put `!title!` for a copy of the name of a specific input file.

  5. Put `!coordinates!` where the molecule definition should be.